Posted in | News | Quantum Computing

 Related Work

-Past work highlighted the scalability of silicon QDs for quantum computing, demonstrating qubits with improved fidelity and integration with cryogenic electronics.
-Extending qubit operation to temperatures above 1K and implementing cryo-CMOS multiplexing were identified as key challenges for large-scale systems.
-The main difficulties were extending qubit operation to "hot" temperatures above 1K and developing low-power cryo-CMOS multiplexing for efficient, large-scale qubit characterization.
-These hurdles are critical for integrating QDs with classical cryogenic control electronics.
+Previous research has highlighted the scalability of silicon QDs for quantum computing, demonstrating qubits with improved fidelity and integration with cryogenic electronics.
+Key challenges identified include extending qubit operation to temperatures above 1K and developing low-power cryo-CMOS multiplexing for efficient large-scale qubit characterization.
+These hurdles are critical for integrating QDs with classical cryogenic control electronics, making advancements in these areas essential for practical applications.

 Measurements at 5.6 K were conducted in a cryo-free refrigerator without low-frequency cryogenic filtering, relying on the low-pass cut-off from resistive coaxial cables.
-Direct current voltages were supplied using commercial digital-to-analog converters, and noise measurements were performed with a lock-in amplifier, voltage dividers, and low-pass filters.
-Device current was measured with a low-noise transimpedance amplifier and processed through a spectrum analyzer.
-This setup allowed for precise noise and current measurements across various frequencies.
+Direct current voltages were supplied using commercial digital-to-analog converters.
+Noise measurements were performed with a lock-in amplifier, voltage dividers, and low-pass filters.
+Device current was measured with a low-noise transimpedance amplifier and processed through a spectrum analyzer, allowing for precise noise and current measurements across various frequencies.

 Cryogenic CMOS MUX Integration